-One of the most difficult question in the case of a separated partners/couple will always remain to be how to collaborate and co-parent their children.
-Curiously the partners have separated but they still owe a joint task or responsibility to provide the best care and welfare to their children.
+One of the most difficult questions in the case of separated partners/couples will always remain how to collaborate and co-parent their children.
+Curiously, the partners have separated, but they still owe a joint task or responsibility to provide the best care and welfare to their children.
 And it becomes very important for the separated partners to understand the importance of this challenge.

-The Australian family law jurisprudence focus on the fundamental principal of ‘best interest of the child/ren’ in working out the parenting arrangements in any given case.
-Understanding the different types of parenting orders available under the Family Law Act encapsulate the concept of co-parenting.
-It may be that the legal terminology as used in the commonwealth is different from the popular terminology often interpreted incorrectly or inappropriately.
+The Australian family law jurisprudence focuses on the fundamental principle of ‘best interest of the child/ren’ in working out the parenting arrangements in any given case.
+Understanding the different types of parenting orders available under the Family Law Act 1975 (Cth) encapsulates the concept of co-parenting.
+It may be that the legal terminology as used in the Commonwealth is different from the popular terminology, often interpreted incorrectly or inappropriately.

-The residence of the child and the time a child spends with each of the parent provides for the joint shared responsibility of the child’s time on a more equitable basis.
-These plans are designed to match the expectation of ‘the best interests of the child/ren’ including and not limited to consideration to the child’s developmental needs.
+The residence of the child and the time a child spends with each of the parents provide for the joint shared responsibility of the child’s time on a more equitable basis.
+These plans are designed to match the expectation of ‘the best interests of the child/ren’, including and not limited to consideration of the child’s developmental needs.

-In contrast with the previous understanding in respect of authority over the child in which the child was considered as a piece of a property the lawmakers recognised the need to understand the whole process from the point view of the child who suffers immensely because of the separated parents.
+In contrast with the previous understanding in respect of authority over the child, in which the child was considered as a piece of property, the lawmakers recognised the need to understand the whole process from the point of view of the child who suffers immensely because of the separated parents.

 1. Be cared for their best interests being the paramount consideration;